varshantdhar/varshantdhar.github.io/_posts/2025-06-06-agentic-rag.md

 model = SentenceTransformer("all-MiniLM-L6-v2")
 embeddings = model.encode(chunks)
 ```
 Embeddings allow us to compute cosine similarity between a user query and each chunk, enabling relevance-ranked retrieval.
+Traditional search (e.g., TF-IDF, keyword search, BM25) fails when:
+- The query uses synonyms or paraphrasing.
+- The content uses math/technical language where keyword overlap is low.

+Semantic embeddings let us compare meaning, not just text.

 ### Step 4: Store in FAISS
 We store all the embeddings in a FAISS index — an optimized library for fast similarity search.
 This allows us to perform vector-based nearest neighbor lookups across potentially thousands of chunks, all in milliseconds: